Pauan/fable-getting-started/README.md

 [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file.

-You should add the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file into Git, because then everybody who downloads your project is guaranteed to use the exact same versions as you, which helps to prevent bugs.
+You should add the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file into Git, because then everybody who contributes to your project is guaranteed to use the exact same versions as you, which helps to prevent bugs.

+You should very frequently use [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade) to ensure that your dependencies are up to date.

 After making any changes (such as [`yarn add`](https://yarnpkg.com/en/docs/cli/add), [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade), or [`yarn remove`](https://yarnpkg.com/en/docs/cli/remove)) you should add the new [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) into Git.

-By following those steps, your project will always use versions which are guaranteed to work.